 Omnivores and carnivores have different gut bacterial communities, influencing the fermentation of nutrients in a body.
 While herbivores (like cows or horses) and omnivores (humans or dogs) have complex guts, carnivores’ guts are simpler and with lower bacterial diversity.
 It makes it more challenging for cats to digest carbs or synthesize some necessary vitamins and amino acids from products other than meat.

 And although felines occasionally consume cat grass to get rid of toxins in their bodies, too much plant carbs in a cat’s diet can cause digestive problems such as gas bloat, vomiting, or diarrhea.
 It happens because such food is too foreign to cats.
 Also, digestion of excessive carbs may lead to weight problems in your feline.

 So, when choosing a diet for your four-legged friend, please remember about her carnivore nature and make sure she’ll get enough animal proteins and fats for a healthy life.
 Plant-based carbs alone can’t satisfy a cat’s nutritional needs.

 Can they live without meat?
 It won’t be life but survival because felines get some critical nutrients from animal proteins only.
 So please don’t go against your cat’s nature, making her a vegan.
 Even domestic cats are 100% obligate carnivores.
 You should pick only the best high quality cat food; Your cat’s diet should be high in proteins and low in carbs.

 Don’t forget: being a carnivore does not prevent your cat from meat allergy: your cat can be allergic to poultry, fish or beef.
-Make sure you select a high quality hypoallergenic food in this case.
+Make sure you select a high quality hypoallergenic food and poultry-free cat food in this case.